PsychoOI/NINFA/README.md

 | `SUBJECT`  | Number of Subject  |
 | `RUN`      | Number of Run      |

-The session will be automatically saved in subfolder `sessions` with name `STUDY-SUBJECT-RUN.mat`
+The session will be automatically saved in the subfolder `sessions` with the name `STUDY-SUBJECT-RUN.mat`

 ### EPOCHS